N-Nagorny/libedid/README.md

 ### Base EDID

+- Model Year is not supported.
+- Setting Aspect Ratio instead of Screen Size is not supported.
 - Incorrect Video input parameters bitmap and Display type for analog input type.
 (TODO: std::variant to distinct)
 - Display Range Limits Display Descriptor doesn't describe Secondary GTF curve and CVT data.
 - Chromaticity is not deserialized.